iwillspeak/Teasel/packages/pyracantha/README.md

 builder.applyMark(mark, SyntaxKinds.CALL)
 ```

-The mark API also alows parsing to be backtracked using the `sliceOffMark()`
+The mark API also allows parsing to be backtracked using the `sliceOffMark()`
 and `elements()` functions.
 An alternative implementation of the above:

 ```typescript